How to Train Your Wide Neural Network Without Backprop: An Input-Weight Alignment Perspective: Experiments on Task Performance

 \section{Experiments on Task Performance}

-In this section, we train finite-width networks using Align-ada and Align-zero and compare their performance to normal training by gradient descent and other backprop-free baseline learning methods.
+In this section, we train finite-width networks using Align-ada and Align-zero and compare their performance to normal training by gradient descent and other backprop-free baseline learning rules.
 We assess the efficacy of Align-ada and Align-zero across different network widths and learning rates.
-We conduct experiments on CNNs trained on CIFAR-10~\cite{krizhevsky2009cifar}, KMNIST~\cite{clanuwat2018kmnist} and ImageNet~\cite{russakovsky2015Imagenet} and RNNs trained on an addition task.
-Note that our goal with these experiments is not to optimize performance to beat state-of-the-art results on the tasks but rather to demonstrate both the validity of the theoretical work for finite-width networks and to show in direct comparisons (within the NTK training regime) that Align-zero and Align-ada approach the performance of backpropagation.
+See Appendix~\ref{app:alignprop} for experiments on Align-prop.
+We conduct experiments on CNNs trained on CIFAR-10~\cite{krizhevsky2009cifar}, Small CIFAR-10~\cite{arora2020harnessing}, KMNIST~\cite{clanuwat2018kmnist} and ImageNet~\cite{russakovsky2015Imagenet} and RNNs trained on an addition task.
+Note that our goal with these experiments is not to optimize performance to beat state-of-the-art results on the tasks but rather to demonstrate both the validity of the theoretical work for finite-width networks and to show that Align methods approach the performance of backpropagation while outperforming biologically-motivated baselines.
+Although we primarily consider the NTK training regime, in Appendix~\ref{app: std_param} we present results under standard parameterization.
+In Appendix~\ref{app:multiseed}, we conduct additional experiments over multiple random seeds to assess the statistical significance of our results.
+In Appendix~\ref{app:train_time}, we evaluate the training time of Align methods vs. backpropagation.